karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-01.md

 - Resource Intensive: Requires significant data science expertise and resources for development and maintenance.
 - Time-Consuming: Model training and frequent retraining needed to accommodate new data.
 - Generalization: Risk of poor performance on new or varied questions without regular updates.
+- Degrading Data Quality: There is a risk that the quality of the dataset erodes over time and degrade the integrity of the tests.

 #### **3. Using a Large LLM for Grading**